ral-facilities/datagateway-api/README.md

 This is a Flask-based API that fetches data from an ICAT instance, and has two sets of endpoints, for two different use cases.
-The first is for [DataGateway](https://github.com/ral-facilities/datagateway) which has two methods of interfacing with an ICAT stack, using a Python-based ICAT wrapper library or using `sqlalchemy` to communicate directly with an ICAT database.
+The first is for [DataGateway](https://github.com/ral-facilities/datagateway) which has two methods of interfacing with an ICAT stack, using a
+Python-based ICAT wrapper library](https://github.com/icatproject/python-icat) or using [sqlalchemy](https://www.sqlalchemy.org/) to communicate directly with an ICAT database.

 The other use case is for the
 [PaNOSC Search API](https://github.com/panosc-eu/search-api/), required to be implemented and deployed for ICAT facilities part of the PaNOSC and ExPaNDS projects.
-A good summary for the search API is that's it is a limited functionality version of DataGateway API (in terms of number of endpoints and query filters available to a user), but adheres more strictly to Loopback than DataGateway API (due to the specifcation of the search API).
+A good summary for the search API is that's it is a limited functionality version of DataGateway API (in terms of number of endpoints and query filters available to a user), but adheres more strictly to Loopback than DataGateway API (due to the specification of the search API).
 Like DataGateway API, the search API uses Python ICAT to fetch data from ICAT, and code is reused from DataGateway API where possible.